Former President of Chile Delivers Inaugural Guillermo O’Donnell Memorial Lecture

 Elizabeth Rankin • June 2, 2014

-Delivered in Chicago on May 21, the address to a standing-room only crowd opened the 32nd international congress of the Latin American Studies Association (LASA), which drew thousands of participants from around the world.
+Delivered in Chicago on May 21 and hosted by the Kellogg Institute, the address to a standing-room only crowd opened the 32nd international congress of the Latin American Studies Association (LASA), which drew thousands of participants from around the world.

 At the heart of O’Donnell’s work, said Lagos, was one question: “How are we going to be able to put the dignity of the human being at the center of democracy?”